Skip to the main content

 Duties

-Updated Mar 31, 2019
+Updated Mar 31, 2024

 • Personal health resources in the workplace

-• Ways to participate in the community to improve the health of workers, their families and other community members
+• Ways to participate in the community to improve the health of workers, their families, and other community members

 • Develop health and safety policies and programs

-• Facilitate employee safety committees and programs
+• Facilitate joint health and safety committees and programs for employees

 • Promote safe work practices and injury- and fatality-prevention activities